Silver Age Beyond

 Mass range: 3Me

 Rocky planets can form that mass much more than the Earth or even the rocky core of an aquarian planet.
 As the mass of a rocky planet increases, so does the proportion of heavy elements in its core.
 Larger planets contain more heat, and are more tectonically active.
-Beyond 3 Earth-masses, all pretence of Earthlike behaviour is lost.
+Beyond 3 Earth-masses, all pretense of Earthlike behaviour is lost.
 The crust becomes very thin and the planet roils with its barely-contained internal heat.
 Volcanism is constant, and episodes of megavolcanism are common events.
 A thick, heavy atmosphere forms, dominated by carbon dioxide, water vapor and sulphur dioxide.
-These hellish, heavy worlds are the hadean planets.
-What water these worlds contain is usually in the form of vapour, although some hadeans can host shallow seas in which primitive, extremely resilient life ekes out an extreme existence.
+These hellish, heavy worlds are the hadean planets (Hadean, like Hades).
+What water these worlds contain is usually in the form of vapor, although some hadeans can host shallow seas in which primitive, extremely resilient life ekes out an extreme existence.
+Anything that can survive on planets like this are usually things you never, ever want to meet, according to the Lazoni.

 Mass range: 10Me